 • Lab meetings with the researchers with whom they will work

-• Special forums on topics such as career advice and graduate school application preparation
+• Special professional development workshops on topics such as career advice and graduate school application preparation

 • End-of-summer poster session